Viterbo Lazio, Italy Travel Guide

 Italy belongs to the Schengen Area, which simplifies travel within many European countries.
 Travelers from visa-exempt countries enjoy stays of up to 90 days within a 180-day period without a visa.

 Citizens from the United States, Canada, the United Kingdom, Australia, and New Zealand are generally visa-exempt for short stays.
-From mid-2025, an ETIAS authorization will be a travel requirement for visa-exempt travelers, similar to ESTA for the U.S.
+From mid-2025, an ETIAS authorization is set to be a travel requirement for visa-travelers who don't need, similar to ESTA for the U.S.

 Gather all necessary documents well before departure.
 This helps ensure a smooth entry into Italy.